henrigli/Webdex/README.md

 # Changes for project 4

+We chose task c) "perfect client and backend from project 3".

 ## Improved accessibility

 We got feedback that the images were not as accessible as they shoud because of a lack of alt-tag, so we added an alt-tag to all images that says "Picture of " and the Pokémon-name.